Introduction to 100 Days to Walk with the Spirit

 Instructions for 100 Days to Walk with the Spirit

-To help facilitate the distribution and actual implementation of this program, I base the process on the seven days of a week with a study exercise for each day.
+To help facilitate the distribution and actual implementation of this program, I base the process on the seven days of a week with a study exercise for each day over a period of 14 consecutive weeks.
 If you are good at math, you will quickly see that 14 weeks of study yields only 98 days.
-The first actual daily exercise (Day 1) should be completed on a Sunday, however, you should start the study on the Saturday prior to your beginning Sunday by familiarizing yourself with this introduction.
+The first actual daily exercise (Day 1) should be completed on a Sunday; however, you should start the study on the Saturday prior to your Day 1 Sunday by familiarizing yourself with this introduction.
 Also, use this time on Saturday to gather any materials you may want to use for taking notes and recording thoughts.
 I would also recommend that you take some of this time to pray, committing yourself before God to faithfully invest your time, attention, and energy to completing this project.
-The final day of the 100 day study will fall on a Sunday.
+The final day of the 100 day study will also fall on a Sunday.
 The final days include a daily prayer that I have been using for years to help me maintain my focus on walking with the Holy Spirit.
-Upon completion of the study, I recommend that you work through the study a second time.
+As I stated previously, upon completion of the study for the first time, I recommend that you work through the study a second time.
 Since the purpose of this exercise is to establish and grow a habitual relationship with the Holy Spirit, an additional 99 days will greatly help in the process.
 Plus, the sheer amount of material presented in the study requires more than just a “once through” effort.

 I would recommend establishing a regular time each morning to work through these exercises.
 Even if you are not a “morning person,” the morning period can provide an uninterrupted block of time that will set the stage for the rest of the day.
-Trying to set aside time later in the day often results in the “tyranny of the urgent” whittling away the hours until you can not “find” time for this vital exercise.
-If you are so comatose in the morning that you won’t receive any benefit from the exercise, you can establish a time before bed with the understanding that you will perform step five of the exercise the following day.
-Now, let’s take a look at the five steps of the daily exercise.
+Trying to set aside time later in the day often results in the “tyranny of the urgent” whittling away the hours until you cannot “find” time for this vital exercise.
+If you are so comatose in the morning that you won’t receive any benefit from the exercise, you can establish a time before bed with the understanding that you will perform step four of the exercise the following day.
+In this case, taking just a few minutes in the morning to review your prior evening session will help you to do the work required to cement the learning in your mind to practice during the day.
+Now, let’s take a look at the steps of the daily exercises for Monday through Saturday.

 Introduction: The introduction simply introduces the exercise for the morning.

-This step begins with a statement of the thought you will explore for the day.
+This portion begins with a statement of the thought you will explore for the day.
 This is the thought for the morning’s exercise that you will be processing to build into your neural structure.
 Next, you will find a brief list of Scripture passages you will look up and read.
 As you read the passage or passages, think about how they relate to the thought for the day.
 Just focus on the thought as expressed in the Scriptures at this point.
 If something else in the passage raises a question or rouses your curiosity, you may make a note of it for later reference.
 At this point, stick to the thought.
 Following the thought statement and the Scripture list will be a brief study of the thought as portrayed in the Scripture passages.
+After reading this discussion of the thought, follow these four steps designed to help you understand and apply the daily thought.

 When you have finished writing your understanding of today’s thought, carefully read through what you have written.
 Do you believe you have a good grasp on the identified thought?
-If not, review the thought and the Scriptures asking the Holy Spirit for more clarity.
+If not, review the thought and the Scriptures, asking the Holy Spirit for more clarity.
 If you still have questions, write these down to research or seek answers later.
-Helpful questions to ask yourself may be, “How does this apply to me and my life?” and practically thinking, “How could I apply this concept in my life today?”
+Helpful questions to ask yourself may be, “How does this apply to me and my life?” and thinking practically, “How could I apply this concept in my life today?”

-This final step serves as the most important aspect of the exercise to build the daily thought into the new neural network you are seeking to create in your brain.
-When you think about something you activate your brain—in particular, that neural network containing the thought you have introduced.
-Repeated activation of that new neural network causes neural growth and efficiency.
-In Psalm 119:164 the psalmist writes, “Seven times a day I praise you for your righteous rules.”
-Dr. Leaf has found in her work that performing this activity at least seven times in a day provides the optimal result.
-The more of your mind and body you devote to this part of the exercise the more effective this entire 100 day program will be.
+This final step serves as the most important aspect of the exercise to establish the daily thought into the new neural network you are working to create in your brain.
+When you think about something, you activate your brain—in particular, that neural network containing the thought you have introduced.
+Repeated activation of that new neural network causes neural growth and efficiency, reinforcing the thought in your brain.
+In Psalm 119:164 (ESV) the psalmist writes, “Seven times a day I praise you for your righteous rules.”
+The more of your mind and brain/body you devote to this part of the exercise, the more effective this entire 100 day program will be.

-In this step, list ways you can review or put these thoughts into action at least seven times today, perhaps by listing at least seven thoughts that you can review, pray over, practice, or recite to yourself at various times during the day.
+In this step, list ways you can review or put these thoughts into action at least seven times during the day, perhaps by listing at least seven thoughts that you can review, pray over, practice, or recite to yourself at various times during the day.
 Try to include a time when you explain what you learned out loud.
-You can do this with another person, to yourself in a mirror, or even to the Holy Spirit as in “Today I learned this about you….
-Work on memorizing the Thought for Today by writing it on a 3x5 card or sticky note.
+You can do this with another person, to yourself in a mirror, or even to the Holy Spirit as in “Today I learned this about you…” Work on memorizing Today’s Thought by writing it on a 3x5 card or sticky note.
 Briefly write down your plan for the day.
 This will be done more quickly with practice.
 Here are some suggestions:

 • Choose thoughts and actions that are personal and relational to grow your relationship with the Holy Spirit by engaging him in conversation about what you learned.

-• Pick times during the day that are part of the natural rhythm of the day such as: including the thought in your times of regular prayer such as grace at meals.
+• Pick times during the day that are part of the natural rhythm of the day, such as: including the thought in your times of regular prayer, i.e. saying grace at meals.

 • Use reminders - watch alarm, phone alarm, drink water app, etc.… I used an hourly alarm on my watch that just produced a single beep to get me started.
 It really helped!

-I also offer a written prayer at the close of the exercise that usually includes all three members of the Trinity, as this is an important part of learning about the Holy Spirit in his unique role in the Trinity.
-It also helps to personalize and relationalize the exercise.
+I also offer a written prayer at the close of the exercise that often includes all three members of the Trinity, as this is an important part of learning about the Holy Spirit in his unique role in the Trinity.
+It also helps to personalize and “relationalize” the exercise.

-Sundays will not include all five steps but will have Scripture to read and some quotes from books I have read about the Holy Spirit.
-I would encourage you even on the “easy” days to still practice the Create Connections step using the previous day Connections or using the Scripture and quotes to review and meditate upon at least seven times throughout the day.
+Sundays will not include all five steps but will have Scriptures to read and some quotes from books I have read about the Holy Spirit.
+I would encourage you even on the “easy” days to still practice the Reinforce the Thought step using the previous day’s activities or using the Scriptures and quotes from the Sunday study to review and meditate upon at least seven times throughout the day.

 Who is Brad West? and Why should I invest my valuable time and effort in this exercise?